gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 `salesChannel: string`

 Not set by default.
-If set to a string (example `My Sales Channel`), only products and collections that are active in that channel will be sourced.
-If no sales channel is provided, the default behavior is to source products that are available in the online store.

-Note: If you set up your site with the Gatsby Cloud Public App integration, `salesChannel` is set for you.

-Note: If you want to filter products by a Private App instead of Public App or default sales channel, you have to provide App ID instead of sales channel name.
+If set to a string (example `My Sales Channel`), only products, variants, collections and locations that are published to that channel will be sourced.
+If you want to filter products by a Private App instead of Public App or default sales channel, you have to provide the App ID instead of sales channel name.
+You can find this in the same place as the Shopify App Password.

+💡 Note: The `salesChannel` plugin option defaults to the value of `process.env.GATBSY_SHOPIFY_SALES_CHANNEL`.
+If that value is not set the plugin will source only objects that are published to the `online store` sales channel.

 <div id="images"></div>